ab77/netflix-proxy/README.md

 ### locale issues

-The build script has been designed to work on `Ubuntu 14.x` and `Debian 8.x`.
+The build script has been designed to work on Ubuntu and Debian.
 It will most likely fail on all other distributions.
 Some pre-requisites require the locale to be set correctly and some provider OS images need extra help.
 If you get `locale` issues reported by `Python` and/or `pip` during the build, try running the following first:

 ```
 export LANGUAGE=en_US.UTF-8\